 We have a focused PFAS Team in place and are ready to respond immediately with technical services, equipment and carbon supply.

 CCC FILTRASORB can remove typical levels of PFOA and PFOS to non-detect levels.
 Our studies show that reagglomerated, coal-based GAC performs significantly better than coconut for PFOA and PFOS removal.
-Even if local regulations require lower PFC concentrations than the EPA health advisory, GAC is an effective solution.
+Even if local regulations require lower PFAS concentrations than the EPA health advisory, GAC is an effective solution.

 CCC has offered the preferred and total treatment solution for PFAS removal in both drinking water and remediation applications for over 15 years with our FILTRASORB and Liquid Phase Carbon Adsorption Equipment line of products.
 We have over 45 large scale installations and 1000’s of POET systems specifically designed for PFAS removal.